valhuber/ApiLogicServer/README.rst

 ----------------
 Many thanks to

-- Tyler Band, for testing and the Banking sample
-- Max Tardiveau, for testing
-- Nishanth Shyamsundar, for testing
 - Achim Götz, for design collaboration
+- Thomas Pollen, for SAFRS